darkEye-2021831014/Task_201/README.md

 sdl2, sdl2_ttf library and c++ 11 or higher and macOS(As i don't know how the game will act in any other operating system)

-## Features
+## Game Control

-You can use up, down, left and right key for changing snake direction(You can also use w,s,a,d for the same type of movement). k or space will respectively pause and resume the game. q button can be used to quit the game.
+You can use, up, down, left and right key for changing snake direction(You can also use w,s,a,d for the same type of movement).

+k or space will respectively pause and resume the game.

+q button can be used to quit the game.

 ## Note